 We need to demonstrate learning from complaints and share with residents

 In January 2021, we are introducing our ‘Learning Lab’.
 This group will meet on a monthly basis and will be responsible for exploring and learning from complaints (and other forms of resident feedback) and driving change to our services.
 Lessons learnt and improvements to service will be shared with residents and stakeholders via our website, social media and our annual report.

 We need to evidence we’re co-operating with the Housing Ombudsman

 The Housing Ombudsman asks that when they submit a request for evidence, we respond within 15 days.
 Although we typically respond within 15 days, we have no formal way of evidencing this.
 To demonstrate we are fully cooperating with the Housing Ombudsman, we will formally start measuring this in April 2021.

-You can view the full self-assessment against the complaint handling code here.
+You can view our self-assessment against the complaint handling code here.

 For 2022, click here.